kbowden1800/bouncing-box/README.md

 };
 ```

-The `moveBoxTo` Function has been created for you to help you move the Box to a new location.
-Each time you call the Function, provide an X-Coordinate for the box to move to.

-**CODE:** Change the value inside the parentheses to a larger value.
-Try `200`.
+**CODE:** Now, change the value inside the parentheses to a larger value.
+At what value does the box go off the right edge of the screen?

-**FIND:** If you look at the definition of the `moveBoxTo` Function, you'll see that it modifies the `left` CSS property of the box.
-The larger this value gets, the more to the right the box moves.

-However, right now we are hard-coding this position.
+Right now we are hard-coding this position.
 We want this value to change over time so that the box moves on its own.

 # TODO 2: Create Variables to Avoid Hard-Coding